AndrewReitz/encrypted-camera/README.md

 # Encrypted Camera

-This Application is a wrapper for your cammera encrypting them as you take photos.
+This Application is a wrapper for your camera encrypting them as you take photos.

+To build clone the repo and then
+    cp gradle.properties.dist gradle.properties

 ## TODO